-MAAF expands markets for artists and their work.
+Mid Atlantic Arts expands markets for artists and their work.

-- Provide leadership in the development and delivery of model programs and partnerships to address access, creation, presentation, and the expansion of markets for artists and their work.
+Embed, model, and highlight exemplary practices of equity, diversity, inclusion, and access in all of Mid Atlantic Arts’ policies and activities to address long-standing barriers to equitable access and build a stronger arts sector.
+Provide leadership in the development and delivery of model programs and partnerships to address access, creation, presentation, and the expansion of markets for artists and their work.

 Director of Operations

-Program Officer, Performing Arts
+Program Director, Performing Arts and Accessibility Coordinator

-Program Officer, International
+Program Director, International

 Director of External Affairs